AsimovBio/heimdall-oss/README.md

 ## Deployment

 * Update `k8s/deployment.yaml` with your audience and the location of your built image.
+    * For more information about your audience, see [this page](https://cloud.google.com/iap/docs/signed-headers-howto).
 * `kubectl apply -f k8s`

 Ambassador should start routing requests here before forwarding them to your backend